-If a member of the College community has reason to believe that a student who resides in on-campus housing is missing, he or she should immediately notify the Office of the Campus Security and Safety at 320-2480 extension 167 or 320-7017, or the security and safety at the state campuses (see Important Contact Numbers).
-The Office of Campus Security and Safety will then generate a missing person report and initiate an investigation.
+If a member of the College community has reason to believe that a student who resides in on-campus housing is missing, he or she should immediately notify the Office of the Campus Security and Safety at 320-2480 extension 208 or 320-7017, or the security and safety at the state campuses (see Important Contact Numbers).
+The office of Campus Security and Safety will then generate a missing person report and initiate an investigation.

-In addition to registering a general emergency contact, students residing in on-campus housing have the option to identify confidentially an individual to be contacted by the college in the event the student is determined to be missing for more than 24 hours.
+In addition to registering a general emergency contact, students residing in on-campus housing have the options to identify confidentially an individual to be contacted by the college in the event the student is determined to be missing for more than 24 hours.
 If a student has identified such an individual, the college will notify that individual no later than 24 hours after the student is determined to be missing.
-A student t's confidential contact information will be accessible only by authorized campus officials and law enforcement in the course of the investigation.

-After investigating a missing person report, should the Office of the Campus Security and Safety determine that the student has been missing for 24 hours; the college will notify local law enforcement agencies and the student 's emergency contact no later than 24 hours after the student is determined to be missing.
-If the missing student is under the age of 18, and is not an emancipated individual, the college will notify the student 's parent or legal guardian immediately after the Office of the Campus Security and Safety has determined that the student has been missing for 24 hours.
+If the missing student is under the age of 18 and is not an emancipated individual, the college will notify the student's parents or legal guardian immediately after the Office of the Campus Security and Safety has determined that the student has been missing for 24 hours.